 Energy transition & renewables

 The world needs more energy from cleaner sources to power equitable economic and social progress, while simultaneously decarbonizing toward a net zero emissions future.
-Our global team develops nuanced investment strategies that seek to capitalize on the shift toward cleaner sources of energy supply, including alternative fuels, electric vehicles, battery storage, and renewable power.
+Our global team develops tailored investment strategies that seek to capitalize on the shift toward cleaner sources of energy supply alongside stewardship and repositioning of traditional energy assets.

 Stonepeak invests in mission critical energy infrastructure around the world.